Graycot/loop-ring/README.md

 ```

 ## Note:
  I usually approve new member-site applications within a few days, but it sometimes takes longer.
-Do not despair, I will get around to it eventually.
+Do not despair, I will reach your application eventually.